Intensive Outpatient Program for Adolescents

 Who is eligible for the adolescent IOP?

 If a person is between the ages of 13 and 17 and has been struggling with their mental health, they may be eligible for IOP.
-Often people are referred to an IOP after discharge from an inpatient hospital or partial hospitalization program, or they are referred by their outpatient psychiatrist or therapist.
+Often people are referred to an IOP after being discharged from an inpatient hospital or partial hospitalization program, or they are referred by their outpatient psychiatrist or therapist.
 Sometimes an IOP is the first step in a person’s mental health journey.

 Diagnoses our program can help to treat/support include: